 - New windows of time to reserve classroom space were announced.
 The per semester reservation windows only apply to classroom space.

 - Students must book classroom space no less than three business days in advance.

 - Sharon reminded attendees of a current policy - no food is allowed in classroom spaces.

 - If planning a weekend event or events in classrooms after 8 p.m., facility fees may apply.

 - If fees apply, Facilities must be paid prior to the event in order for it to take place.
 You will receive an email from Facilities providing payment directions.
 If you have any questions or concerns, please email firstname.lastname@example.org.

-- In EMS, you will find outdoor spaces under the new label "Request Outdoor Space - Large Events- 3 wks required" (i.e. IC Lawn, Tech Green, etc.)
+- In GT Events, you will find outdoor spaces under the new label "Request Outdoor Space - Large Events- 3 wks required" (i.e. IC Lawn, Tech Green, etc.)

 - To reserve outdoor space, you must do so at least three weeks prior to your event date.
-To request info tables, you must do so seven business days prior to your event date by selecting "Request Outdoor Space - Info Table," within EMS.
+To request info tables, you must do so seven business days prior to your event date by selecting "Request Outdoor Space - Info Table," within GT Events.

 - When planning an outdoor event, you will most likely be invited to an Event Logistics Committee (ELC) meeting.
 Held every other Thursday, this group comprised of campus partners and service providers will ask you to present your event to ensure all parties are aware of the details and have the necessary information to create a successful event.
 Prior to attending, Sharon will send a checklist and list of contacts to help you prepare.
 Interested in seeing an ELC meeting prior to presenting?
 Let Sharon know via email.